SAVE THE DATE

 - Guidance to account for biological, psychological, emotional, social, financial and cultural factors that impact the development and progression of diabetes

-- The newest data on the identification of patients at risk for type 2 diabetes and strategies to prevent or delay the disease process
+- The newest data on the identification of different types of diabetes

 - New guidelines and practice recommendations for nutrition and physical activity